ihbrune/Anti-DoS-Valve/README.md

                 shareOfRetainedFormerRequests="0"
         />

-The second valve only monitors requests to */valvetest2* and imposes a stricter limitation.
-Give it a try, in the logs you will see the different log messages from the two valves.
+The second valve only monitors requests to `/valvetest2` and applies a stricter limit.
+In the server logs, you will see separate messages from each valve instance.

-Possible applications for multi-instance configurations:
+Use cases for multi-instance configurations:

-*Trying out a new configuration:*
+*Testing a new configuration:*

-In this case you add the new configuration in simulation mode to see how it behaves.
-To keep your server protected you leave the current configuration active until you switch to the new configuration.
+You can run a new configuration alongside the active one in simulation mode to evaluate how it behaves under real traffic.
+This keeps your server protected while you fine-tune the new rules before switching over.

-*Allowing higher access rates for 'friendly' servers:*
+*Allowing higher rate limits for trusted partner servers:*

-If you have known servers accessing your service with a higher rate than you would like to allow everyone else you might use two valves: Your first valve defines the (lower) limits you let everyone use.
-In *alwaysAllowedIPs* we place the addresses of the known servers, this makes the first valve ignore requests from this servers.

-In the second value we define the more generous limits we impose on the known servers.
-We will also impose these limits on everyone else, but the other servers are already limited by the first valve, so this does not matter.
+If known partners need to access your service at higher rates than public users, you can use two valves:
+1. The first valve enforces the standard (stricter) limit for general traffic.
+In *alwaysAllowedIPs*, you whitelist the trusted partner IPs so this valve ignores them.
+2. The second valve defines the higher limit intended for those partners.
+While this limit technically applies to all traffic, public clients will have already been constrained by the first valve.